brianbud/linked-list/readme.md

 - size returns the total number of nodes in the list
 - getFirst returns the head in the list
 - getTail returns the tail node in the list
+- at(index) return node at given index
+-